jlooper/jlooper/README.md

 ## Projects of Note:

-I manage the Digital Humanities Toolbox, currently under development [here](https://github.com/Digital-Humanities-Toolbox).
+I manage the Digital Humanities Toolkit, currently under development [here](https://github.com/Digital-Humanities-Toolkit).

 I also founded and am the Executive Director of the Front-End Foxes School, a boot camp for and by women, which you can find [here](https://frontendfoxes.school).